wan-mureithi/portfolio/content/projects/NashTreasury/index.md

   -
 ---

-A tool for small to medium sized businesses to manage their financial health and easily view the summaries.
+A finance automation tool for small to medium sized businesses to manage their financial health and easily view the summaries.
 Worked as the sole frontend web engineer for a year.
 Came up with the MVP for the company to present to investors.
+Key features included:
-- Participated in ideation and requirements meetings to provide perspective on feature implementation.
+- Invoicing & reconciliation.
+Create multiple or single invoices or sync them from another ERP like Zoho.
-- Analysed UI designs provided to me on Figma, came up with my tasks which I organized on Jira and communicated the APIs needed from the backend team.
+- Counterparties.
+Register customers and vendors and their banking details.
-- Created resuable components to implement the UI and bring out the proper UX flow using React JS and Material UI.
+- Payment accounts.
+Help businesses collect money and view transactions.
-- Consumed APIs from the backend using Redux Toolkit and Express.
+- Payment gateway.
+Allow customers of the business to pay using MPESA, Card or Bank.
-- Generated code from Swagger using Openapi-generator for the CRUD endpoints.
+- Sync accounts.
+Businesses are allowed to sync other ERPs and Banks.